Designing CallRail’s first self-serve onboarding to improve retention

 38% higher retention for accounts that completed the checklist

-Unexpectedly, marketing agencies began using the checklist as a setup to-do list when configuring client accounts, extending its value beyond first-time users.
+Marketing agencies also adopted it as a standard client setup to-do list, extending its value beyond first-time users.

 Reflection

 Onboarding is inherently challenging for products that require upfront setup.
-For this project, we intentionally shipped a one-size-fits-most v1, applying the 80/20 rule to move quickly and deliver measurable impact.
+We intentionally shipped a one-size-fits-most v1, applying the 80/20 rule to move quickly and deliver measurable impact.
 It was the right tradeoff for the stage we were in.

 If revisiting this today, I would push further in two areas: